-Different personality types work and communicate in very different ways.
-Learning how to identify and understand personality types based on common characteristics is a key component to effective, practical leadership.
+These 4 personality types work and communicate in very different ways.
+Learning how to identify and understand personality types based on common personality traits is a key component of effective, practical leadership.

 The Golden Rule states: Treat others the way you want to be treated.
-While this is generally a good rule of thumb, the reality is that, as leaders, we often must break that rule in order to relate with the various personality types we are managing.
-Not everyone in the world communicates and reacts to their environment in the same way.
-Some of us enjoy basking in the glow of the limelight while others are very uncomfortable with public displays of praise situations.
+While this is generally a good rule of thumb, the reality is that, as leaders, we often must break that rule to relate to the various personality types and manage them effectively.
+Not everyone in the world communicates and reacts to their environment the same way.
+Some of us enjoy basking in the glow of the limelight, while others are very uncomfortable with public displays of praise situations.

-In my experience, there tend to be four main personality types.
-I label them as analytical, driver, amiable, and expressive.
-Each of these personality types exhibit general characteristics, strengths, and weaknesses and need to be managed and communicated with in different ways.
-Understanding the unique characteristics will help you successfully manage personality types to increase your team’s job satisfaction, performance, and reach organizational goals.
+In my experience, there tend to be four main personality types: analytical, driver, amiable, and expressive.
+Each personality type exhibits general characteristics, strengths, and weaknesses and needs to be managed and communicated with in different ways.
+Understanding these unique traits will help you successfully manage personality types to increase your team’s job satisfaction, improve performance, and reach organizational goals.

 The analytical personality type is very deep and thoughtful.
-They’re serious and purposeful individuals.
-They set very high standards, so they have very high standards of performance personally and professionally.
-Analyticals are orderly and organized.
-They also tend to have that really dry but witty sense of humor.
+Serious and purposeful individuals, analytical types set very high-performance standards, both personally and professionally.
+They are orderly and organized and tend to have a dry but witty sense of humor.

-Analyticals weaknesses are that they can be moody, critical, and negative.
-Analyticals can be indecisive and they over-analyze everything.
-Their perfectionism can also manifest as a weakness at times, as they can be guilty of making their pursuit of perfection stall completion.
+Analytical people’s weaknesses are that they can be moody, critical, and negative.
+As the name implies, they often over-analyze everything and have difficulty making decisions.
+Their perfectionism is also a weakness at times, as they can be guilty of making their pursuit of perfection stall completion.

-Drivers are the dynamic and active personality type.
+Drivers are dynamic and active personality types.
 They exude confidence and naturally gravitate toward leadership positions.
-They move very quickly to action, but they are not detail oriented.
-Drivers are great with the big picture—they’re visionaries and they see how we’re going to get to where we need to go, but they’re not always great at taking the interim steps needed to get there.
+These personalities are goal-oriented but not detail-oriented.
+Drivers are great with the big picture—they’re visionaries and can see how we’re going to get to where we need to go.
+However, drivers are not always great at taking the interim steps necessary to get there.

-You can probably see how and analytical and a driver might not work very well together – but also that their skills can nicely complement each other.
-It can be said that if you want to get to the moon you hire a driver, but if you want to get back you hire an analytical.
+You can probably see how an analytical type and a driver might not work very well together – however, their skills can nicely complement each other.
+As one saying goes, if you want to get to the moon, you hire a driver, but if you want to get back, you hire an analytical.

-Drivers’ strengths are that they are very determined individuals.
-They are independent and they are productive.
-Drivers get a lot of things done.
-They are visionaries and they’re decisive.
-A driver would rather make a bad decision than no decision.
-They just want that decision to be made.
+Drivers’ strongest characteristic is their determination.
+They are independent, and they are productive.
+Drivers are decisive visionaries who get things done.
+A driver would rather make a bad decision than no decision; they just want a decision to be made.

-On the weak side, the driver can be insensitive, unsympathetic, harsh, proud, and sarcastic.
+However, the drivers can also be insensitive, unsympathetic, harsh, proud, and sarcastic.
 Drivers do not like to admit when they are wrong.
 They can also rush to a decision without thoroughly thinking through or understanding the results or consequences of their decision.

-The amiable personality type is a very patient and well-balanced individual.
-They’re quiet but witty.
+First, let’s define amiable personalities.
+Amiable personality types are known for their friendly and pleasant manner.
+They are typically a patient and well-balanced individual who is quiet but witty.
 They’re very sympathetic, kind, and inoffensive—amiables do not like to offend people.

-An amiable is easy going and everybody likes the amiables.
-You know why?
-Because they don’t like conflict so they’re very easy to get along with.
+An amiable person is easygoing, and consequently, everybody likes them.
+Do you know why?
+Because they don’t like conflict, they’re very easy to get along with.
 They’re diplomatic and calm.
-But on the weak side, amiables can be stubborn and selfish.
-Their aversion to offence and conflict can also manifest as a weakness.
+Unfortunately, their weakness is that they can be stubborn and selfish.
+Amiables’ aversion to offense and conflict can make them appear weak or passive.

 We call the expressive the social specialist because they love to have fun.
-They are individuals who turn disaster into humor, they prevent dull moments, and they are very generous people.
-They want to be included.
-Expressives want to be included in projects.
-They want to be included on teams.
-They want to be included in conversations.
+They are individuals who turn disaster into humor, prevent dull moments, and are very generous.
+Expressives want to feel included in everything—projects, teamwork, and conversations.

-On the strong side, the expressive is very outgoing.
-They are ambitious, charismatic, and persuasive.
-On the weak side, they can be disorganized, undisciplined, loud, and incredibly talkative.
+A great strength of the expressive personality is that they are very outgoing.
+Likewise, expressive people are ambitious, charismatic, and persuasive.
+However, they can also be disorganized, undisciplined, loud, and incredibly talkative.
 Expressives can talk up to 200 words a minute with gusts up to 300.
-They can talk.
+In other words, they can talk!

-Of course, these are generalizations and many people will exhibit some amount of any number of these personality types.
-However, everyone will more strongly exhibit characteristics of one type over all the others.
-Recognizing and understanding which personality types you are managing on your team will help you motivate and communicate with them.
+Of course, these are generalizations, and many people will exhibit some amount of any number of these personality types.
+However, everyone will more strongly exhibit characteristics of one personality type over all the others.
+Recognizing and understanding which personality types you manage on your team will help you motivate and communicate with them.

-Managing personality types is a difficult part of our roles as managers.
-However, identifying and understanding how each personality type is motivated and how they communicate is a critical step in being able to effectively manage your team to success.
+Managing different personality types and personality traits is a difficult part of our roles as managers.
+However, identifying and understanding how each personality type is motivated and how they communicate is a critical step in effectively managing your team to success.